iHiD/propono/README.md

-  config.max_retries = "The number of retries if a message raises an exception before being placed on the failed queue" config.num_messages_per_poll = "The number of messages retrieved per poll to SQS" end
+  config.max_retries = "The number of retries if a message raises an exception before being placed on the failed queue" config.num_messages_per_poll = "The number of messages retrieved per poll to SQS"

+  config.sns_endpoint = "The SNS endpoint to use.
+Useful for testing against non-AWS endpoints.
+Defined as scheme://host:port." config.sns_endpoint = "The SQS endpoint to use.
+Useful for testing against non-AWS endpoints.
+Defined as scheme://host:port." end
 ```